Jewish History

 It is also common to keep the broken shards as a special memento, and they can even be incorporated into a piece of décor or Judaica for the home like a beautiful mezuzah!

-Now that you know about the breaking of the glass, check out other Jewish wedding ceremony essentials with our guide here, and shop for all your wedding needs and gifts straight from the Land of Israel right at our store!
+Now that you know about the breaking of the glass, learn about other Jewish wedding ceremony essentials with our guide here, and shop for all your wedding needs and gifts straight from the Land of Israel right at our store!

 Can’t decide on a wedding gift for a young Jewish couple in your life?
 See our Top 10 Wedding Gifts list here!